Recipe: Easy Green Minestrone

 Sometimes you just want to sit cross-legged on the couch and eat a big bowl of soup.
 Something simple and comforting.
 Something good.
 You need a homemade bowl of soup and you don’t want to go to much fuss to get it.
-Well, here’s an easy minestrone that can be made almost any time of year as long as you have some vegetables in the fridge and some broth to make it.
+Well, here’s an easy minestrone that can be made almost any time of year, as long as you have a few vegetables in the fridge and some broth to cook them in.

 Whatever the season, I like this soup with potatoes and one or two green vegetables.
 In late summer and fall, it might be swiss chard and green beans.
 In the winter, I’d sub in some hearty spinach and broccoli — and if you froze or canned any vegetables over the summer (peas! zucchini!), this would be the time to use them.

 Whatever I have in the bowl, I love topping it with a fluffy snowfall of Parmesan cheese.
 A drizzle of pesto or infused olive oil would also turn this soup into something extraordinary.

 A soup that knows no season!
 Our summer suddenly turned wet and chilly here in the San Francisco area, so this soup seemed like the perfect solution — warm and comforting, but still filled with produce from the farmers market.
 I took Vanessa’s suggestion of green beans and added some rainbow chard (which you can thank for the slightly rosy color of my broth!).
 You could just as easily add diced zucchini, fresh fava beans, or anything else in season — just be sure to adjust the cooking times to match the vegetables you use.